our authors

 LIZ LARSON

 Liz Larson is a novelist, physicist, and educator with Pennsylvania roots—and she’s not at all surprised if it's the first time you've heard that combination!
-Liz is the author of Fireflies and Zeroes, a music-infused mystery set in her current home of Charlottesville, Virginia, where she is pursuing a PhD in physics at the University of Virginia.
-When not working on her studies, she can be found writing, listening to and making music, and investing far too much emotional energy into Penn State football.
+Liz is the author of Fireflies and Zeroes, a music-infused mystery set in her current home of Charlottesville, Virginia.
+Liz holds a PhD in physics from the University of Virginia.
+When not writing, she can be found listening to music, playing bass guitar, and investing far too much emotional energy into Penn State football.

 Contact - Chip Rice